ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Are you tired of the mad cows and environment cost of eating hormone fueled, chemicalized sugar shit produced in mass cruelty and insanity just for the luxury of it?

 Are you tired of being insane, following a path you did not choose, being treated like an idiot or you don't matter?

+Are you tired of war, manipulation and over competition?

 Are you tired of wasting time not dealing with real problems?